marcodelmastro/AdventOfCode2024/README.md

 * [Day 15](Day15.ipynb).
 Grid navigation and collision detection.
 BFS for vertical movements of Part 2 to build list of box coordinated to be moved.

 * [Day 16](Day16.ipynb).
 Path finding with movement weight: using Dijkstra's algorithm with a `PriorityQueue` indexed on path score.
 For Part 2 saving full path and accumulating all positions for paths with best scores, returning the total set when best score is exceeded (i.e. all best score paths are found).

+* [Day 17](Day17.ipynb).
+Simple opcode for Part 1.
+To solve Part 2 I reverse-engineered the program to understand the lnk between input register and output, then implemented a recursive search for the onput value components (in base 8) that resulted in an output mimicking the program itself.